zuozhenggh/learning-library/solutions-library/peoplesoft-move-improve/0introduction/introduction.md

 ### Objectives

-In this lab, you will:
+In Labs 1-7, you will:
 * Set up an Oracle Cloud Infrastructure Account (Prerequisites)
 * Create Identity and Access Management (IAM) Resources (Lab 1)
 * Provision the Peoplesoft Cloud Manager using Marketplace (Lab 2)